 If you’re thinking up your next feature film, I suggest you make a horror movie.
 I am speaking from experience.
 Our first feature was a silly zombie movie.
 The production value was horrific.
 But the movie got a write up in Fangoria and was mentioned on dozens of horror fan websites.
 This drove traffic back our website, which we then directed to our film on Amazon.

 The experience taught us that you don’t need a complex story or a ton of money to make a horror film.
 But in order to get your film made, you need lots of creativity and the willingness to take action and get it done.
 From there, it’s simply a matter of maintaining a safe set, and making sure that you have fun.

-3 Reasons Why You Should Make A Horror Movie
+3 Reasons You Should Make A Horror Movie

 Here are 3 (perhaps not too surprising) reasons why you should make a horror movie.

-Hopefully this horrible trailer serves as motivation for you to go out and make a horror movie.
-If we could gain popularity with our crappy horror movie, imagine what YOU could you do with yours!
+Think of your first horror movie as a fun learning experience.
+And if you can gain popularity, imagine what YOU the stories you could create with future films!
 Now might be a good time to stop reading this article and go make a horror movie!
-And if you’d like a few extra tactics, it may make sense to own a copy of my filmmaker action pack.
+And if you’d like a few extra tactics, make sure to check out filmmaker training.